Khloe Kardashian Has Hilarious Response To Sister Kendall Jenner’s Bikini Picture

 However, it was actually Kendall’s head that got cropped out of the pictures.
 Perhaps she decided that keeping her famous face out of the photos would be a more effective way to sell bikinis because it keeps the focus on the bathing suit, not the woman wearing it.

-Khloe Kardashian’s joke was clearly meant to be a compliment; the comment was her way of letting Kendall Jenner know that she has an envy-inducing body.
+Khloe Kardashian’s joke was clearly meant to be a compliment; the comment was her way of letting Kendall Jenner know that she has a envy-inducing body.
 This may be something that her younger sister needs to be reminded of from time to time because she hasn’t always felt confident about the way she looks.

 As reported by the Evening Standard, Khloe has spoken about Kendall’s body image struggles in the past.
 Many women worry about slimming down for bikini season, but Khloe said that bullies used to make her sister feel like she needed to bulk up.